How many languages do you offer?

 Is Pronunciator accessible?

-Yes, Pronunciator supports accessibility levels A and AA.
-A VPAT is available on demand.
+Yes, Pronunciator is WCAG 2.0 AA-Level Compliant.
+A VPAT is available on request.

 Can learners use Pronunciator in a mobile device?